manuel-delverme/games/README.md

 =======
 # webFlask
-An webapp to play tictactoe with minimax and a shallow NN
+A webapp to play tictactoe with minimax and a shallow NN

 ```
 export FLASK_APP=application